How to Purchase a Villa in St Barths?

 With the exception of the Conservator’s salary, most of the registration fees are now part of the revenue sources of the new Overseas Collectivity of Saint Barthelemy.

-Cost of Property
+What is the Cost of Property on St Barth?

 In addition to the purchase price of the property in question, there are Notaire’s statutory fees along with filing and registration fees (globally referred to as “transfer taxes”) to be paid in a transfer of property.
 Those taxes are generally assumed by the purchaser.
 The seller is responsible for the payment of the capital gains taxes due, if any.